 A graduate education is a significant investment in yourself and your future.
-At USC, we are committed to working with you to meet all of your demonstrated financial needs through fellowships, along with government and private loans.
+At USC, we are committed to working with you to meet your demonstrated financial needs through fellowships, along with government and private loans.

 Tuition, Fees & Expenses

 To assist with your financial planning, the following is provided as an estimated budget for an average student entering in fall.
 While living expenses vary, this is the standard estimate used in determining financial need.

 Your personal resources for financing your education are not considered in our admission decisions.
-Students interested in applying for financial aid will need to follow the instructions outlined via the USC Office of Financial Aid will determine your financial need and create an aid package based on a variety of factors.
-For our MFA domestic candidates, the USC School of Dramatic Arts offers a generous financial support of 75 percent tuition to offset the cost of attendance.
+Students interested in applying for financial aid will need to follow the instructions outlined via the USC Office of Financial Aid.
+For our MFA candidates, the USC School of Dramatic Arts offers a generous financial support of 50 to 75 percent tuition to offset the cost of attendance.

 To be considered for an award, a graduating MFA actor simply needs to submit a completed application to one of our programs.
 For more information, please contact the Office of Admissions & Student Services at 213-740-1286 or email@example.com.